NCC Charges Nigerian Youths On Responsible Internet Usage

 Meanwhile, NYSC FCT Coordinator, Abdul Suleman, expressed appreciation for the solidary and support shown by the NCC to the NYSC family, especially regarding the welfare of corps members deployed to the Federal capital for the mandatory one year service to the nation.

-“I am happy to receive 100 mattresses donated by the NCC, under the leadership of Prof. Umar Garba Danbatta, the executive vice chairman/chief executive officer, to alleviate the pains inflicted by the miscreants who vandalised the camp.
+“I am happy to receive 100 mattresses donated by the NCC, under the leadership of Prof. Umar Garba Danbatta, the Executive Vice Chairman/CEO, to alleviate the pains inflicted by the miscreants who vandalized the camp.
 The generosity of the NCC is coming at a time it is most needed, especially with the orientation camp in session.”